peilun-he/PDSim/README.md

 $W_t^{\chi*}$ and $W_t^{\xi*}$ are correlated standard Brownian Motions with correlation coefficient $\rho $.
 In the original Schwartz-Smith model (Schwartz & Smith, 2000), the parameter $\gamma$ is set to zero.
-However, in the extended two-factor model, the flexibility is introduced for this mean-reversion parameter associated with the long-term factor to take on non-zero values.
+However, Peters et al. (2013) extended this model to introduce flexibility for the mean-reversion parameter associated with the long-term factor to take on non-zero values.
+Throughout this application, we use Peters's extended model but, for consistency, we continue to refer to it as the Schwartz and Smith's model.
 Arbitrage-free pricing for the extended model has found application in agricultural commodity futures (Sørensen, 2002) and crude oil futures (Ames et al., 2020; Cortazar et al., 2019; Cortazar & Naranjo 2006).

 Theoretically, there are few constraints on parameters, apart from those outlined